CharlesAV/angel-news/README.md

 Angel News
 ==============
-This is an eCommerce module for the [Angel CMS](https://github.com/CharlesAV/angel).
+This is a news articles module for the [Angel CMS](https://github.com/CharlesAV/angel).

 Installation
 ------------